ChainSafe/game-docs-v2/docs/v2.6/3_metamask.md

 ![](assets/wallets/metamask/metamask-login-logic.png)

-3. Add the Metamask scene and your scene to the build settings, and you’re done.
+3. Add the MetaMask scene and your scene to the build settings, and you’re done.

 ![](assets/wallets/metamask/metamask-login-scene.png)